zznjupt/RVBOOK/blog/SV.md

 ## Language Features

-### Preferred SystemVerilog Constructs
+### Preferred Verilog Constructs

-Use these SystemVerilog constructs instead of their Verilog-2001 equivalents:
+Use these Verilog constructs instead of their Verilog-2001 equivalents:

 -   `always_comb` is required over `always @*`.
 -   `logic` is preferred over `reg` and `wire`.